 This manual contains instructions for the applications Submit, Tarski's World, Fitch, and Boole.
 These four applications are designed to be used with the textbook Language, Proof and Logic, and are contained on the CD-ROM that comes packaged with the text.
-We refer to these applications collectively as "the LPL software".
 This manual simply tells you how to use the software, not about the logical concepts behind the software.
 For that you need to read, and complete exercises from, the text.